fusionfabric/open-api-standard/Security.md

     flow: accessCode
 ```

-- OAS3 security definition used for Finastra B2C and B2E APIs
+- OAS3 security definition used for B2C and B2E APIs

 ```yaml
 security: